Widow to husband's killer: 'You didn't just kill one life that day'

 Coppola’s family has described him as a hardworking man who ran his family's construction business and who survived a quadruple bypass surgery and a kidney transplant before his slaying.

-His widow, Barbara Coppola, said Thursday in court the beating Gross unleashed on her husband of 42 years came a time when he already was struggling with numerous health problems.
+His widow also said Thursday in court that the beating Gross unleashed on her husband of 42 years came a time when he already was struggling with numerous health problems.

 Coppola’s granddaughter, Alison Steullet, also had a message for Gross in court.